frodosghost/SoYoureGettingAWebsite/chapters/02-GettingYourWebsite.md

 * What will you class as a successful website?
 * What will you use to measure the success or failure?

-These questions help you to look at the website more as a marketing expense.
+These questions help you to look at the website as the marketing strategy it should be.
 An untouched website gets a very small return on investment.
-Your website should be updated frequently to keep it relevant.
-Remember it is a tool in your belt, not a magic wand.
+Your website should be updated frequently to keep it relevant and to connect with new or existing customers.
+Remember it is a tool in your belt, not a magic wand to wave and bring in new business.

-> Remember: Benefits resulting from the site are directly related to the effort put in.

-The ongoings costs should be factored into the running of your business.
+When your website is seen as a marketing tool, you can factor it into the running of your business.
 How do you plan to use your website?
 Will you update the news regularly?
 Who will be in charge of updating the website?
 How will you make people aware of updates?
 Will staff have hours allocated to update the site?

+> Remember: Benefits resulting from the site are directly related to the effort put in.

+Having a website creates more work and uses more resources within your company.
+While this is not a necessarily a bad thing, it is a natural part of the process.
+Performance is only achieved when changes are being made, when the process is being fine-tuned; if you sit on the couch for hours at a time, there should be little surprise you are not getting fitter.

 Take some time to consider the investment.
-We talk about costs but they are just the beginning, there is a lot of effort the business has to put in to make a return on investment.
+The initial and ongoing website costs are just the beginning, there is a lot effort the business has to put in to make a return on investment.
 If it sounds like too much work, then there is little point in continuing down this path.
 Put your logo onto a white webpage and leave it at that.